f22-6156-cc-team/listing_service/README.md

 SELECT * FROM listing;
 ```

+## About Listing service
+1. get all listings api does not require authentication to verify consistency between users, but still need to provide a valid access token
+2. For C,U,D on specific listing, authentication is needed so that only owner of listing can make changes.
+To get the listing, a valid access token suffices.

 ## How to build and run locally
 1. install deps `python3 -m pip install -r requirements.txt`
 2. execute script `sql/config.sql` to initialize the database